DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-cronjob.md

 ### Container settings

 Container setting is divided into six parts: basic information, life cycle, health check, environment variables, data storage, and security settings.
-Click the corresponding tab below to view the requirements of each part.
+Click the tab below to view the requirements of each part.

 > Container setting is only configured for a single container.
 To add multiple containers to a pod, click __+__ on the right to add multiple containers.